yujia21/yujia21.github.io/_posts/2020-04-10-trace-together.md

 I suspect that the app would have been a lot more helpful if it had been more widely installed at an earlier date, unfortunately, with the standard government-as-panopticon concerns, this might have been hard to put into place.
 Full access to such data over a long period of time from every resident in the country would certainly allow tracking of who each person met and potentially where they went too - I imagine that "geographical clusters" can be formed if we drew a graph linking every two individuals who had met each other.

-That being said, I would imagine that there would be a lot of noise in the data in shorter time frames (I'd meet a friend as often / as rarely as a regular at the gym with whom I've never spoken a word, and it'd be hard to differentiate one data point from the other).
-On the other hand, if you were indeed carrying out suspicious business, you could probably just turn off your bluetooth or better yet, leave your phone at home.
+That being said, I would imagine that there would be a lot of noise for data collected over a shorter time frame - I'd probably meet a friend as often as I do another regular at the gym with whom I've never spoken a word, and it'd be hard to differentiate one data point from the other.
+Furthermore, if you were indeed carrying out suspicious business, you could probably just turn off your bluetooth or better yet, leave your phone at home.